 From our senior partners to our new associates, Saul Ewing Arnstein & Lehr LLP acknowledges and embraces the responsibility of each lawyer to provide pro bono publico service to those who cannot otherwise afford legal representation.
 Our firm has pledged to give a minimum of 25 hours per attorney to help meet the overwhelming needs of the indigent, abused and neglected children, the homeless, and other interests in the community.
 Saul Ewing Arnstein & Lehr is a proud participant in the Pro Bono Institute's Law Firm Pro Bono Challenge, a unique benchmark for pro bono service among large law firms.

-We have a standing Pro Bono Committee, consisting of partners and associates, which manages and promotes the firm's pro bono practice.
-Under its direction, our attorneys undertake representations through many referral agencies, such as the Federal Bar Association, Dauphin County Bar Association Pro Bono Program, Maryland Volunteer Lawyers Service, Maryland Bar Foundation, Philadelphia Volunteers for the Indigent Program (VIP), Philadelphia Support Center for Child Advocates, SeniorLAW Center in Philadelphia, Delaware Volunteer Legal Services, Lawyers Clearinghouse, American Civil Liberties Union, various veterans' organizations and senior citizen advocacy groups.
-In addition to their pro bono work, Saul Ewing attorneys have taken important leadership positions in many of these organizations.
+We provide both transactional and litigation services that address a wide range of issues related to advance personal planning, housing, elder abuse, consumer protection and predatory lending, denials by the Veterans Benefits Administration, problems with job re-entry after active military service, Social Security, and other public benefits and more.
+Our attorneys undertake representations through many referral agencies, such as the Federal Bar Association, Dauphin County Bar Association Pro Bono Program, Maryland Volunteer Lawyers Service, Maryland Bar Foundation, Philadelphia Volunteers for the Indigent Program (VIP), Philadelphia Support Center for Child Advocates, SeniorLAW Center in Philadelphia, Delaware Volunteer Legal Services, Lawyers Clearinghouse, the American Civil Liberties Union, various veterans' organizations, and senior citizen advocacy groups.
+In addition to their pro bono work, our attorneys have taken important leadership positions in many of these organizations.